Skydive Springfield and Skydive Missouri® are now part of Flight Providers.

 Experience the Thrill near Springfield!

 Ready for the experience of a lifetime near Springfield, MO?
-Take the challenge and go skydiving near Springfield.
+Flight Provides is the closest skydiving center to Springfield, MO.
+Take the challenge and go tandem skydiving near Springfield.
 Our professional team makes the process enjoyable and exciting from beginning to end.
 We’ll send you weather updates as your reservation date gets closer.
 If the weather is poor we can easily reschedule for another weekend.
 We provide all of the equipment you need to make your skydive one to remember.
 The only things you need to bring are tennis shoes and a long sleeve shirt or sweatshirt if you get cold easily.
-And don’t forget to bring your sense of adventure!
 Tandem skydiving is our most popular option to get started.
 As part of the training, we’ll cover some basic information about the equipment, freefall position, flying the parachute, and the landing.
 Tandem skydiving is a great way to experience the thrill while attached to a Certified Instructor.

 Making Your Tandem Skydive Look Good